Neurarian/ags-bar/README.md

 mkdir -p $XDG_STATE_HOME/ags/scss $XDG_STATE_HOME/ags/user $XDG_CACHE_HOME/ags/user/generated
 echo -e "dark\nopaque\nvibrant" >> $XDG_STATE_HOME/ags/user/colormode.txt
 ```
+I automatized this with Nix, but will add some checks to the script soon to automatize this independently of Nix.

 After using pywal together with hyprpaper or some other means to set your wallpaper, run the script from [end-4](https://github.com/end-4/dots-hyprland) like this: